Master of Puppets: Music and lyrics

 "Master of Puppets" consists of several riffs with odd meters and a cleanly picked middle section with melodic solo.
 The song shares a similar structure with "The Four Horsemen" from the band's first album: two verse-chorus sets lead to a lengthy interlude to another verse-chorus set.
 The opening and pre-verse sections feature fast downpicked chromatic riffing at around 212 beats per minute in mostly 4/4 time.
 Every fourth bar of each verse and the outro is cut short by more than a beat; the time signature of these bars is often idealistically analyzed as being 5/8, but it is performed with a delay after the third beat, making it closer to 21/32 (4+4+5+4+4/32).
 A lengthy interlude follows the second chorus, beginning with a clean, arpeggiated section over which Hetfield contributes a melodic solo; the riffing becomes distorted and progressively more heavy and Hammett provides a more virtuosic solo before the song eventually returns to the main verse.
+A riff from "Andy Warhol" by David Bowie (at 0:48) is quoted in the track (at 6:19).
+It is a homage made by Burton and Hammett to whom Bowie was a huge influence.
 The song closes with a fade-out of sinister laughter.
 The lyrical theme is cocaine addiction.

 "The Thing That Should Not Be" was inspired by the Cthulhu Mythos created by famed horror writer H.P.
 Lovecraft, with notable direct references to The Shadow over Innsmouth and to Cthulhu himself, who is the subject matter of the song's chorus.
 It is considered the heaviest track on the album, with the main riff emulating a beast dragging itself into the sea.
 The Black Sabbath-influenced guitars are down-tuned, creating slow and moody ambience.